 So I was wondering what would be a better solution to this.
 What would I recommend from a Tight Operations perspective?

 Choosing the Appropriate Channel

-As I stressed in General Rules and Principles, we want to look for the best channel for the purpose and type of communication at hand.
+As we emphasize in Fundamentals, we want to choose the most appropriate channel for the purpose and type of communication at hand.

-Considering the context 2 and the limitations of the situation, my choice would be this:
+Considering the context and the limitations of the situation 1 , my choice would be this: